 How you can use perfectly legal cyberstalking to help grow your local business

-A little known fact about online marketing is usually over 90% of people will leave your website WITHOUT taking action.
-They won’t fill out the contact form, or they won’t phone your company to find out more about your services.
+A little known fact about online marketing is that over 90% of people will leave your website WITHOUT taking action.
+They won’t fill out the contact form or phone your company to find out more about your services.

-Let’s say you’re a Patio Business and one of your potential customers types into Google “Patios xxx”.
-With “xxx” being your local area.
+Let’s say you’re a Patio Business and one of your potential customer’s types “Patios xxx” into Google, with “xxx” being your local area.

-Some of these potential customers will click on your advertisement (either from a pay per click advertisement or search engine optimisation advertisement (organic search results) and then about 80 — 90% of them will LEAVE without contacting your business.
+Some of these potential customers will click through to your website (either from a pay per click advertisement or through the organic search results), but then about 80 — 90% of them will LEAVE without contacting your business.
 This is what the data shows.

-What do we know about these customers whom have left your website but shown an interest in your product or service?
+What do we know about these customers who have left your website but shown an interest in your product or service?

 - Approximately 54.6% of them are 1–3 months away from making a decision

 - Approximately 89.7% of them on average are 2 weeks to 6 months away from making a decision.

 This is an absolutely critical point to understand.

 You’ve spent a bucketload of money on pay per click advertising and/or search engine optimisation, and then you’re essentially leaving the entire next 6 months of this customer’s purchasing decision (for approximately 80-90% of them) almost completely to chance.

 It doesn’t take a rocket scientist to figure out this is not a smart strategy.
 This is why it is absolutely critical to pick your online marketing strategy carefully.